Dealing with disability-related sickness absence

 - The failure to appoint the employee to the role also amounted to discrimination arising from his disability.
 He was unsuccessful because of his poor performance at interview, which had been adversely affected by his condition.
 Rejecting a 'justification' argument, the tribunal doubted whether there could be a 'legitimate aim' of selecting the best candidate for the job in a context where a disabled candidate can lawfully be given more favourable treatment than a non-disabled candidate.
 A more appropriate aim may be to appoint a person who could perform to the required standard.

 - However, the principle established by the Archibald case has its limitations.
-In Wade v Sheffield Hallam University the Employment Appeal Tribunal held that it would not have been a reasonable adjustment for the employer to waive its requirement for a disabled candidate to undergo a competitive interview process and meet the core competencies of the job.
+In Wade v Sheffield Hallam University, the Employment Appeal Tribunal held that it would not have been a reasonable adjustment for the employer to waive its requirement for a disabled candidate to undergo a competitive interview process and meet the core competencies of the job.
 It could not be a reasonable adjustment for the employer to appoint someone to a role where the person failed to meet the essential requirements of the job

 - Whilst the Code of Practice refers only to transferring a disabled employee to an "existing vacancy", it does appear that — in certain circumstances — an employer might be required to redeploy a disabled employee even where no vacancy currently exists.

-- Creating a new role: in Southampton City College v Randall, the Employment Appeal Tribunal upheld an Employment Tribunal's decision that it would have been reasonable for an employer to devise a new job which took into account the employee's disability.
+- Creating a new role: in Southampton City College v Randall, the Employment Appeal Tribunal upheld an Employment Tribunal's decision that it would have been reasonable for an employer to devise a new job that took into account the employee's disability.
 As a matter of law, the creation of a new post is not precluded from being a reasonable adjustment.
 However, whether such an obligation arises depends on the facts.
 In this case, the employer was undertaking a reorganisation and accepted that it had "a blank sheet of paper" so far as job specifications were concerned

-- Swapping with another employee: In Chief Constable of South Yorkshire Police v.
-Jelic, the Employment Appeal Tribunal upheld an Employment Tribunal's decision that:
+- Swapping with another employee: In Chief Constable of South Yorkshire Police v Jelic, the Employment Appeal Tribunal upheld an Employment Tribunal's decision that:

 - Swapping the Claimant's role with an existing role that was already filled by another police officer was capable of being a reasonable adjustment.
 Whilst the Tribunal recognised that the current post holder would have to be consulted before being transferred, it found that he could have been ordered to move whether he liked it or not, since the police force was a 'disciplined service'